-1 Various monitoring techniques are used to estimate exposure to Pb from the environment.
-The 2 2013 Pb ISA (U.S. EPA, 2013) contains brief descriptions of some of these techniques, and the 2006 Pb 3 Air Quality Criteria Document (AQCD) (U.S. EPA, 2006a) contains more detailed information.
-To 4 understand the contributions of particular pathways to overall Pb exposures, measurements in air, soil, 5 and dust are performed.
-Ambient air monitoring techniques are described in detail in Section 1.4 6 (https://cfpub.epa.gov/ncea/isa/recordisplay.cfm?deid=357282).
-Four national monitoring networks (State 7 or Local Air Monitoring Stations, Chemical Speciation Network, Interagency Monitoring of Protected 8 Visual Environments [IMPROVE], and National Air Toxics Trends Station) collect data on Pb 9 concentrations and report data to EPA's Air Quality System (AQS) (U.S. EPA, 2019a).
-National Ambient 10 Air Quality Standards (NAAQS) compliance must be determined using Federal Reference Methods or 11 Federal Equivalent Methods that measure Pb in total suspended particles (TSP).
-In some studies, indoor 12 and personal monitoring of Pb have also been performed to understand these Pb concentrations' 13 relationships to outdoor air and possible exposure (e.g., (Stevens et al., 2014)).
-14 Pb in soil can be measured using inductively coupled plasma atomic emission spectroscopy (ICP- 15 AES) of a nitric acid digested sample (Wharton et al., 2012) or inductively coupled plasma mass 16 spectrometry (ICP-MS) (Yu et al., 2022).
-It has also been measured by EPA method 6200, which uses 17 portable X-ray fluorescence (XRF) (Obeng-Gyasi et al., 2021).
-Dust samples for Pb analysis are collected 18 using wipe sampling and vacuum sampling as described in the 2013 Pb ISA (U.S. EPA, 2013), and these 19 techniques have not drastically changed since they were first formalized.
-20 The multiple pathways by which individuals are potentially exposed to Pb can make it 21 challenging to determine the primary Pb source causing an individual's BLL to become elevated.
-The 22 ratio of three isotopes (206 Pb, 207 Pb, and 208 Pb) in human biomarkers can be compared with those found in 23 indoor, outdoor, and occupational sources to provide supporting evidence of where Pb originated (Jaeger 24 et al., 1998).
-Becker et al. (2022) used isotope ratios (208 Pb/ 206 Pb and 206 Pb/ 207 Pb) to apportion the sources 25 of blood Pb in five children (ages 1-6 years) living in urban areas of Kansas City, MO, who were 26 screened for EBLLs (>5 μ g/dL).
-Indoor dust samples were collected in play areas where the children 27 spent significant time.
-One child's blood Pb was isotopically similar to Pb in both indoor dust and yard 28 soil, which likely contributed to the indoor dust Pb based on the similarity in their isotopic ratios.
-29 Turmeric, indoor dust, and paint chips were each individually identified as a dominant source of Pb in 30 blood for three other children.
-For a child having the highest BLL, nearly 13 μ g/dL, the isotopic Pb ratios 31 in blood were dissimilar to the Pb ratios in yard soil, indoor dust, and paint chips.
-This suggests that 32 another unsampled Pb source in the home or elsewhere was causing this child's EBLL.
-33 Xue et al. (2022) developed a generalizable approach to identify locations of hotspots for Pb 34 exposure based on childrens' elevated BLLs and analyzed Pb models or indices as surrogates of exposure 35 in those locations.
-A case study was used to apply the approach.
-BLL data (1,930,943 samples) for
+Various monitoring techniques are used to estimate exposure to Pb from the environment.
+The 2013 Pb ISA (U.S. EPA, 2013) contains brief descriptions of some of these techniques, and the 2006 Pb Air Quality Criteria Document (AQCD) (U.S. EPA, 2006) contains more detailed information.
+To understand the contributions of particular pathways to overall Pb exposures, measurements in air, soil, and dust are performed.
+Ambient air monitoring techniques are described in detail in Section 1.4 (https://assessments.epa.gov/isa/document/&deid=359536).
+Four national monitoring networks (State or Local Air Monitoring Stations, Chemical Speciation Network, Interagency Monitoring of Protected Visual Environments [IMPROVE], and National Air Toxics Trends Station) collect data on Pb concentrations and report data to the United States Environmental Protection Agency's (U.S. EPA's) Air Quality System (AQS) (U.S. EPA, 2019a).
+National Ambient Air Quality Standards (NAAQS) compliance must be determined using Federal Reference Methods or Federal Equivalent Methods that measure Pb in total suspended particles (TSP).
+In some studies, indoor and personal monitoring of Pb have also been performed to understand these Pb concentrations' relationships to outdoor air and possible exposure (e.g., Stevens et al. (2014)).

+Pb in soil can be measured using inductively coupled plasma atomic emission spectroscopy (ICP-AES) of a nitric acid digested sample (Wharton et al., 2012), inductively coupled plasma mass spectrometry (ICP-MS) (Yu et al., 2022), or atomic absorption spectrometry (AAS) (Okonkwo et al., 2021).
+It has also been measured by U.S. EPA method 6200, which uses portable X-ray fluorescence (XRF) (Obeng-Gyasi et al., 2021).
+Dust samples for Pb analysis are collected using wipe sampling and vacuum sampling as described in the 2013 Pb ISA (U.S. EPA, 2013), and these techniques have not drastically changed since they were first formalized.

+The multiple pathways by which individuals are potentially exposed to Pb can make it challenging to determine the Pb sources causing an individual's BLL to become elevated.
+There is often no single primary source on the individual level as all exposures contribute to Pb body burden.
+The ratio of three isotopes (206Pb, 207Pb, and 208Pb) in human biomarkers can be compared with those found in indoor, outdoor, and occupational sources to provide supporting evidence of where Pb originated (Jaeger et al., 1998).
+Isotopic analysis is a research tool and most often used in studies designed to investigate Pb sources for a certain population or identify sources of Pb that contaminate soil/dust.
+Becker et al. (2022) used isotope ratios (208Pb/206Pb and 206Pb/207Pb) to apportion the sources of blood Pb in five children (ages 1-6 years) living in urban areas of Kansas City, MO, who were screened for EBLLs (>5 μg/dL).
+Indoor dust samples were collected in play areas where the children spent significant time.
+One child's blood Pb was isotopically similar to Pb in both indoor dust and yard soil, which likely contributed to the indoor dust Pb based on the similarity in their isotopic ratios.
+Turmeric, indoor dust, and paint chips were each individually identified as a dominant source of Pb in blood for three other children.
+For a child having the highest BLL, nearly 13 μg/dL, the isotopic Pb ratios in blood were dissimilar to the Pb ratios in yard soil, indoor dust, and paint chips.
+This suggests that another unsampled Pb source in the home or elsewhere was causing this child's EBLL.